mzadfar/Bootloader/README.md

 ## Description

-The following topics will be practised here on a NUCLEO-F439ZI board:
+The following topics will be practiced here on a NUCLEO-F439ZI board:
 * A simple and basic bootloader
 * Adding a ring buffer to bootloader
 * Adding a state machine to bootloader for communication between host and flash
-* Adding a flash earaser to bootloader
+* Adding a flash eraser to bootloader
 * Adding a timeout mechanism to bootloader
 * Adding a syncing mechanism between host and bootloader
-* Adding a uploasding firmware mechanism to  bootloader
+* Adding an uploading firmware mechanism to bootloader
-* Adding a chaecking firmware mechanism to  bootloader
+* Adding a checking firmware mechanism to bootloader
-* Adding a AES-128 signing firmware mechanism to  bootloader
+* Adding an AES-128 signing firmware mechanism to bootloader

 ## Getting Started